 The virus is carried by droplets which are spread when an infected person coughs or sneezes.
 It can also be passed on if you touch a surface which has been contaminated by an infected person.
 The most effective way of protecting yourself against catching this virus is by washing your hands regularly and thoroughly with soap and water; not touching your face; avoiding groups of people; and, keeping a distance of 1.5 metres or more between yourself and others.
 Building up your immune system by eating well and getting enough rest is important in any pregnancy.

 In general, pregnant women are more susceptible to infections than women who are not pregnant.
 While there is still much to learn about this new virus, there is currently no evidence to suggest that pregnant women are at higher risk of becoming infected with the coronavirus than the general population.

 For pregnant women who are infected with the coronavirus, it seems that there is no increased risk of miscarriage or having a baby with abnormalities.
-There have some reported cases of vertical transmission – the virus passes from mom to her foetus in utero, but it remains extremely rare.
+There have been some reported cases of vertical transmission – the virus passes from mom to her foetus in utero, but it remains extremely rare.
 In addition the newborn does not appear to be particularly sick if they do become infected.
 While there may be a higher risk of your baby being born prematurely, the research on this is not yet conclusive.